New Customer? Get Gold or Silver at Spot!

 Coin Type - Abraham Lincoln's Bicentennial 2009 coin.

 The obverse of the Commemorative Silver Dollar was designed by Justin Kunz and sculpted by Don Everhart, and features a portrait of President Lincoln, facing right.
-To the left of Lincoln’s bust are the words “IN GOD WE TRUST” and to the right is the word “LIBERTY,” and the date of issue “2009.”
+To the left of Lincoln’s bust are the words “IN GOD WE TRUST”, and to the right is “LIBERTY”, and the date of issue “2009”.
+The mint mark is also present.

-The reverse of this coin was designed and sculpted by Phebe Hemphill of the US Mint.
-It features the final 43 words of Lincoln’s most famous speech – the Gettysburg Address, which was spoken on the actual battlefield, not long after the battle was over.
+The reverse of this coin was designed and sculpted by Phebe Hemphill.
+It features a portion of Lincoln’s most famous speech, the Gettysburg Address, delivered at the dedication of the Soldiers’ National Cemetery in Gettysburg in November 1863.
 The final verse of that address is well-known by most Americans and states:

 We here highly resolve that these dead shall not have died in vain — that this Nation, under God, shall have a new birth of freedom — and that government of the people, by the people, for the people, shall not perish from the earth.”

-(A 2009-P Abraham Lincoln Bicentennial Silver Dollar, Uncirculated, Obverse [left], Reverse [right].)
+(A 2009-P Abraham Lincoln Commemorative Silver Dollar, Uncirculated, Obverse [left], Reverse [right].)

 The coins were struck in both uncirculated and proof finishes at the Philadelphia Mint.
 They were offered individually, and the uncirculated coin was also packaged into an educational set, enclosed in a tri-fold package.

 Congress had authorized a total of 500,000 coins across all types.
 Of the 450,000 coins allocated to individual sales, all were sold, which was unusual for commemorative coinage.
-The proof version of the Silver Dollar was also packaged in a Lincoln Coin and Chronicles Set, along with all 4 of the Proof Lincoln Cents from 2009 with differing reverses, a reproduction of the Gettysburg Address and a portrait of President Lincoln.
-All 50,000 of these sets sold out as well.
+The proof version of the silver dollar was also packaged in a Lincoln Coin and Chronicles Set, along with all four of the Proof Lincoln Cents from 2009 with differing reverses, a reproduction of the Gettysburg Address, and a portrait of President Lincoln.
+All 50,000 of these sets sold out.

 Explore More On APMEX